frontenddogma/web-development-glossary/manuscript/a.md

 : A property of an object, element, or file.
 An attribute may also refer to or set the specific value for a given instance.
 An attribute of an object usually consists of a name and a value; of an element, a type or class name; of a file, a name and extension.
 Attributes should be considered metadata.&nbsp;[†](#w-attribute)

 Attribute minimization
 : The valid option for a Boolean attribute not to have a value if it’s set (and therefore true).
-In XML-based languages, attribute minimization is disallowed and attributes must have a value; that is, `checked` would be required to be written `checked="checked"`.
+In XML-based languages, attribute minimization is disallowed and attributes must have a value; for example, `checked` is suggested to be written `checked="checked"`.

 Augmented Reality
 : An interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information, sometimes across multiple sensory modalities, including visual, auditory, haptic, somatosensory, and olfactory.
 AR can be defined as a system that fulfills three basic features: a combination of real and virtual worlds, real-time interaction, and accurate 3D registration of virtual and real objects.&nbsp;[†](#w-ar)